rosscournoyer602/therock/README.md

 3. Display spinner while waiting for async requests to come back
 4. Clear searchbar on enter
 5. Create timestamp entries on contentful for deletions and edits (rudimentary update log)
+6. Display no results if search returns nothing

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).